Pi2Go Mk2 Programming

 Visit this blog post for installation and coding tips

 NB.
 Note that this software is still in Python 2.
-Python 3 will not work due to Print statements.
-Hopefully this will be resolved shortly
+If you are using Python3, then note that Python 3 will not work in some of the scripts due to Print statements.
+You can easily change the code by following the porting guide here

 Download the Python library module and example software for Pi2Go Mk2 with